 Design and architecture decisions¶

 This document records why the system is shaped the way it is.
 For component diagrams and request flows, see ARCHITECTURE.md.
-For graph node detail, see roadmap/LANGGRAPH.md.
+For release-by-release summaries, see release-notes/.

 Product scope¶